barend-erasmus/package-management-on-tfs/README.md

 ## Install

 To add `Package Management` to your TFS, go to the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) and click install.
-Once you've successfully installed `Package Managemant` you should be able to navigate to `Packages` under the `Build & Release` tab.
+Once you've successfully installed `Package Management` you should be able to navigate to `Packages` under the `Build & Release` tab.

 ![](https://raw.githubusercontent.com/barend-erasmus/package-management-on-tfs/master/screenshots/menu.PNG)